Like many other cities, Brooklyn Park’s population is aging.

 Age-friendly service providers, public officials, community leaders, faith leaders and business people:

-What is Brooklyn Park doing to serve older residents?
+What is Brooklyn Park doing to serve aging residents?